JCCE-nudt/karmada-dashboard/README.md

-# KARMADA-DASHBOARD
+# Karmada-dashboard
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/kubernetes/dashboard/blob/master/LICENSE)

 Karmada Dashboard is a general purpose, web-based UI for Karmada which is a multi-cluster management project.
 ![image](docs/images/dashboard.png)

+## Latest release
+🎉 This is the first release for Karmada-dashboard !

 ## 🚀QuickStart

 ### Prerequisites

 #### Karmada
-A karamada cluster which can be installed by this [tutorial](https://github.com/karmada-io/karmada/blob/master/README.md#install-karmada-control-plane)
+A Karmada cluster which can be installed by this [tutorial](https://github.com/karmada-io/karmada/blob/master/README.md#install-karmada-control-plane)

 #### Node
 The current version of Karmada-dashboard requires node with version >= 8,recommended version is 8.17.0